 Green, Tamara M. The City of the Moon God: Religious Traditions of Harran.
 Brill, 1992.

 Griffith, Sidney H. The Church in the Shadow of the Mosque: Christians and Muslims in the World of Islam.
-Princeton UP, 2008.
+Princeton University Press, 2008.

 Gutas, Dimitri.
 Greek Thought, Arabic Culture: The Graeco-Arabic Translation Movement in Baghdad and Early ʻAbbāsid Society.
 Routledge, 1998.